Earnings per share (EPS) ratio

 Earnings per share ratio (EPS ratio) is computed by the following formula:

 Following data has been extracted from the financial statements of Peter Electronics Limited.
-You are required to compute the earnings per share ratio of the company for the year 2012.
+You are required to compute the earnings per share ratio of the company for the year 2016.

 From the above data, we can compute the earnings per share (EPS) ratio as follows:

 = 8.33 per share

 Significance and Interpretation:

-There is no rule of thumb to interpret earnings per share.
-The higher the EPS figure, the better it is.
-A higher EPS is the sign of higher earnings, strong financial position and, therefore, a reliable company to invest money.
-For a meaningful analysis, the analyst should calculate the EPS figure for a number of years and also compare it with the EPS figure of other companies in the same industry.
+EPS figure for only a single accounting period does not reveal the real earning potential of the business and should not be considered enough for making an investment decision.
+For a meaningful analysis, the analyst or investor should calculate the EPS figure for a number of years and also compare it with the EPS figure of other similar companies in the industry.
 A consistent improvement in the EPS figure year after year is the indication of continuous improvement in the earning power of the company.